avdgaag/wally/README.md

 Currently the only implemented web hooks are:

 * a Heroku deployment notification;
-* a Codeship build status notification.
+* a Codeship build status notification;
+* a Github commit status API notification.

 ## Deploy to Heroku